carolnguyen307/HDB-resale-price-1/README.md

 ---
 ## Data Sources
-The dataset contains the race result of 1561 local races throughout Hong Kong racing seasons 2014-17.
-They can be downloaded from Kaggle at [this link](https://www.kaggle.com/datasets/lantanacamara/hong-kong-horse-racing).
+The dataset contains HDB resale data from March 2012 to April 2021.
+The dataset contains 150,634 rows and 78 columns.
+The data can be downloaded from Google Drive at [this link](https://drive.google.com/file/d/1KnT9XkEfdUG2GSIzglD-0GyegZJ0WNSA/view?usp=sharing).

 The data dictionary will be provided at the bottom of this file.